 Example 3.9: My bounds do not depend on my position

-This is because we are asking in the local morph coordinates system.
-What the reader may want is asking in the owner coordinates system, here the Cuis-Smalltalk World
+This is because we are asking in the morph’s local coordinate system.
+What the reader may want is to ask in the owner’s coordinate system, here the Cuis-Smalltalk World:

 BoxMorph new :: openInWorld; fullBoundsInOwner ⇒ 493@594 corner: 543@634